ManonWaals/assignments/Python.md

 **_Show packages and libraries_**

 ##Data
-To answer the research question we used data of two different sources.
+To answer the research question we used data from two different sources.

 **Unemployment rate**
 First of all we used data about the unemployment rate.
 This data is gathered from [Statistics Netherlands (CBS)](http://statline.cbs.nl/Statweb/publication/?DM=SLNL&PA=80590ned&D1=10,12,14&D2=0&D3=0&D4=91-102,104-115,117-128,130-141,143-154,156-167,169-180&HDR=T&STB=G1,G2,G3&VW=T).
 We decided to look at the data from 2010 to 2015 and looked at the unemployment rate on a monthly basis.
 The unemployment rate we took is not corrected for seasonal unemployment as the Google trends data is also not corrected for seasonal fluctuations.